intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/pytorch/fashion_mnist/README.md

-# Pytorch Fashion-MNIST example with Tensorboard visualization
+# PyTorch Fashion-MNIST example with Tensorboard visualization

-We demonstrate how to easily show the graphical results of running synchronous distributed Pytorch training using Pytorch Estimator of Project Orca in Analytics Zoo.
+We demonstrate how to easily show the graphical results of running synchronous distributed PyTorch training using PyTorch Estimator of Project Orca in Analytics Zoo.
 We use a simple convolutional nueral network model to train on fashion-MNIST dataset.
-See [here](https://pytorch.org/tutorials/intermediate/tensorboard_tutorial.html) for the original single-node version of this example provided by Pytorch.
+See [here](https://pytorch.org/tutorials/intermediate/tensorboard_tutorial.html) for the original single-node version of this example provided by PyTorch.

 ## Prepare the environment